-Why you should buy this: Its display is beautiful and all-around performance is fantastic for creatives of all types.
+Why you should buy this: Its display is beautiful, and its all-around performance is fantastic for creatives of all types.

 What we thought about the Dell XPS 15:

-What the XPS 15 loses in portability with its larger form and increased weight over the above 13-inch laptops, it more than makes up for in hardware options and screen real estate.
+What the XPS 15 loses in portability with its larger form and increased weight over the above 13-inch laptops, it more than makes up for it in hardware options and screen real estate.
 Built upon some solid components that promise excellent performance for productivity and gaming, the XPS 15 is one of the best full-size laptops around.

 The latest XPS 15 was recently updated to include some new hardware inside.
-It still has an affordable starting price of $1,100, but you’ll have to bump it up to around $1,500 to get the beefy GTX 1650 and Core i7-9750H.
+It still has an affordable starting price of $1,175, but you’ll have to bump it up to around $1,700 to get the beefy GTX 1650 and 10th-gen Core i7-10750H processor.
 If you plan to do any sort of gaming or video rendering, that’s a must-have upgrade and a big reason to opt for this laptop over even our favorite, the XPS 13.
 The larger display looks beautiful — and color accurate — in both 1080p and 4K, including a new OLED panel that’s drop-dead gorgeous, though the higher resolution option does bring battery life down quite a bit.

 Storage options range from a 256GB to a 1TB PCIe SSD, and ports include two Thunderbolt 3, a USB-C, and DisplayPort connectors.
 Theis a bigger, badder version of the XPS 13, and although it might not be as cutting edge as some alternatives, it’s still one of the best Dell laptops out there.

 Read our previous model Dell XPS 15 review